Chemellia/AtomicGraphNets.jl/README.md

 ## Getting Started

+1. To install the latest tagged version, in your Julia REPL, do `]install AtomicGraphNets`.
+However, you can also play with the latest version on the `main` branch by skipping to step 2 and then doing `]install /path/to/repo` where you replace the dummy path with the location of your clone.

-1. Clone this package to wherever you want to play.
+2. Clone this package to wherever you want to play.

-2. Go and try out the example in examples/example1/ – it has its own README file with detailed instructions.
+3. Go and try out the example in examples/example1/ – it has its own README file with detailed instructions.

 ## Contributing
 We welcome community contributions!
 Please refer to [contribution guide](CONTRIBUTING.md) for suggestions on how to go about things.